Manuel Merino: Presidency (2020)

+On 13 November, health minister Abel Salinas Rivas announced the purchase of molecular tests for the fight against the COVID-19 pandemic.

+On 15 November, Merino and Ántero Flores-Aráoz signed the law authorizing the withdrawal of AFP funds for those who had stopped contributing for 12 months, as part of the social measures to address the family economic situation caused by the COVID-19 pandemic.

 Resignation

+On 14 November 2020, the Second National March erupted against the government of Manuel Merino, with demonstrations and protests taking place in the country's principal cities.
+During the night, protesters Inti Sotelo and Brian Pintado were killed in central Lima.
+Around midnight, Prime Minister Flores-Aráoz neither confirmed nor denied that resignations existed within his cabinet, since he had been unable to communicate with them through WhatsApp.

 On 15 November 2020, Merino stepped down as president, citing that he acted within the law when he was sworn into office the previous Tuesday and that he would "do everything in my power to guarantee a constitutional succession."

 The Constitutional Court of Peru scheduled for Wednesday, November 18, the public hearing on the competence claim filed by the Executive Power on September 14 for the first presidential vacancy process, in which the votes to remove Martín Vizcarra were not obtained.

 The succeeding government of Francisco Sagasti announced following Merino's resignation that the attorney general would investigate if he was responsible for possible human rights violations.

 On November 20, 2020, the Constitutional Court published its ruling in which it declared the jurisdictional claim inadmissible because it considered that there was a subtraction of the matter and therefore did not make any pronouncement on the merits, which generated academic questions.
 Later, after Manuel Merino affirmed in a tweet that this decision of the Constitutional Court ratified the constitutionality of his promotion to the presidency, the magistrate of the Constitutional Court, Eloy Espinosa-Saldaña, stated that this is not correct because the Constitutional Court did not have any pronouncement and that cannot be understood as ratification as Merino affirmed.
 However, magistrates such as Ernesto Blume, José Luis Sardón and Augusto Ferrero Costa considered in various interviews that Martín Vizcarra's vacancy was in line with the Political Constitution of Peru.